-Those with languages skills are much sought after: language graduates still have one of the highest employment rates in the UK.
-Whichever language you decide to study, it will be worthy of further study in its own right, or can complement a wide range of other subjects at degree level, from Science to Business Studies and from Law to Engineering.
-Equally diverse are the types of career your qualifications could lead to.
+Language skills are much sought after: language graduates still have one of the highest employment rates in the UK.
+Whichever language you decide to study, it will be worthy of further study in its own right, or can complement a wide range of other subjects at degree level.
+Equally diverse are the careers your qualifications could lead to.
 Recent adverts for jobs requiring a second or third language include software designer, management trainer, international counsel and engineering specialist.
 Our own languages students are pursuing careers in fashion, law and the diplomatic service, amongst others.
 What is certain, however, is that learning a language can only broaden your horizons and give you access to a wider range of opportunities than you would otherwise have.